|NFQ Level||Level 8|

 - are effective communicators and active team players

-- are aware of their own capabilities and strengths and able to plan for their future careers
+- are reflective and aware of their own capabilities and strengths and able to plan for their future careers.

-- EC1113 The World of Economics: Cooperation in the Economic System (5 credits);
+- EC1113 Microeconomics: Cooperation in the Economic System (5 credits)

-- EC1114 The World of Economics: Public Policy in the Economic System (5 credits);
+- EC1114 Macroeconomics: Public Policy in the Economic System (5 credits)

-- EC1115 The World of Economics: Coordination and Individual Decision Making (5 credits);
+- EC1115 Microeconomics: Coordination and Individual Decision Making (5 credits)

-The Changing Economy: Recessions and Booms; Money and Monetary Policy; Government Spending and Tax; Economic Journey through Life Decisions: Economic Information and Uncertainty; Firms in a World of Uncertainty; Behavioural Economics; Economic Modelling of Decision Makers; Empirical Research Methods; Reasoning and Problem Solving in Economics; Research in Economics; Transition to Professional Life
+Recessions and Booms in Ireland and the International Economy; Money and Monetary Policy; Government Spending and Tax in Ireland and the International Economy; Economic Information and Uncertainty; Firms in a World of Uncertainty; Behavioural Economics; Economic Modelling of Decision Makers; Empirical Research Methods; Reasoning and Problem-Solving in Economics; Research in Economics; Debates in Applied Economics; Transition to Professional Life II

-Firms and Innovation; The Economics of Creativity; The Role of Place in Innovation; The Wealth and Poverty of Nations: International Cooperation; Economic Growth and Development; Financial Institutions and Markets; Methods for Economic Investigation: Survey Design and Implementation; Research Methods for Economic Investigation: Empirical Econometrics; Undergraduate Dissertation; Transition to Professional Life
+Creativity as a Developmental Resource; The Role of Place for Innovation; International Cooperation; Economic Growth and Development in a Global Context; Financial Institutions and Markets; Business Practice for Sustainable Economies; Survey Design and Implementation; Empirical Econometrics; Honours Dissertation; Transition to Professional Life III

-Expected lab/practical hours: Practicals are provided in the statistical packages in Empirical Research Methods, Econometrics and Survey Design and Implementation.
+Expected lab/practical hours: Practicals are provided in the statistical packages in Economic Data Collection, Economic Data as Evidence, Empirical Research Methods, Econometrics.

 Why Choose This Course

-The Transition to Professional Life modules enable you to practically participate in your development while at university, in a unique three-way University-Industry Collaboration involving the Career Service UCC, lecturers in the Dept. of Economics and employers.
+- The Transition to Professional Life modules enable you to practically participate in your development while at university, in a unique three-way University-Industry Collaboration involving the Career Service UCC, lecturers in the Department of Economics and employers.

-The Transition to Professional Life modules won the AHECS (2017) Employability Excellence Award.
-“This is a developmental, inspiration and incremental employability initiative that can act as template for other departments and other institutions”
+- The Transition to Professional Life modules won the AHECS (2017) Excellence in Employability Award.
+“This is a developmental, inspiration and incremental employability initiative that can act as a template for other departments and other institutions”.